boettiger-lab/olmoearth_projects/docs/mangrove.md

 Each sample in the dataset specifies a longitude, latitude, a start and end time (1 year apart), and a class label.
 For each sample we create a 12 month time series of Sentinel 2 data within the time bounds.

-We split the dataset into train, val, and test splits spatially, where each 1024 by 1024  pixel grid cells are assigned via hash to train (50%), val (25%), or test (25%).
+We split the dataset into train, val, splits , where each 2 by 2 pixel grid cells are assigned via hash to train (85%), val (15%).

 ## Inference